Destinations and Reports

 Add one or more email addresses separated by commas to receive PDF reports.
 If there is a problem during the copy or verification you will get an email and no reports will be generated.

-As a shortcut the path structure can be saved as a preset.
+As a shortcut the path structure and report choices can be saved as a preset.
 The preset can then be chosen from the Edit Paths menu.

 Enter a preset name